 Master of Arts in Television and Digital Journalism

-The master’s program in television and digital journalism is a 30-credit-hour intensive curriculum that provides comprehensive knowledge of the theories and practices of television journalism and digital media, in addition to the specialized skills needed to hit the ground running in television and multimedia news.
+The master’s program in television and digital journalism is a 33-credit-hour intensive curriculum that provides comprehensive knowledge of the theories and practices of television journalism and digital media, in addition to the specialized skills needed to hit the ground running in television and multimedia news.

 The bilingual nature of the program ensures that students are equipped with the full range of skills needed in the rapidly growing field of television and multimedia journalism in the Arab world and globally.
-Students have unlimited access to the centre's state-of-the-art digital facilities on campus, receiving ample exposure to real-life news and production environments.
+Students have unlimited access to the center's state-of-the-art digital facilities on campus, receiving ample exposure to real-life news and production environments.

 With the world entering an information society and knowledge age, many of our graduates see that joining the program has helped them transform data from different fields of knowledge to audio-visual information packages available to the public on various media platforms.

 Graduates of this program hold jobs as journalists, editors, anchors, program presenters, broadcasters, producers, web designers, reporters and commentators, and graphic designers.
-They work in fields of digital journalism, social media, media outlets, online newspapers.
+They work in the fields of digital journalism, social media, media outlets, and online newspapers.

 - Develop television editorial and journalistic skills in English and Arabic scriptwriting, conducting interviews, hosting talk shows, and studio anchoring and field reporting.